brenoliradev/auth-login-form/README.md

   * Axios.

 * This project is finished, but:
-  * Waiting a code review to upgrade what is able;
+  * Waiting a code review to upgrade it;
   * Waiting to deploy it.